dozjs/doz-snap/README.md

     --no-clear-dir              Disable clear directory before build
     --no-verbose                Disable verbose log
 ```

+## Important
+Once your static app has been created, however, you need a web server such as Apache, Nginx etc.

 ## Changelog
 You can view the changelog <a target="_blank" href="https://github.com/dozjs/doz-snap/blob/master/CHANGELOG.md">here</a>